 In 2020, Forrester reiterated the importance of e-commerce with ERP integration, noting that “as monolithic technology becomes outdated and less effective, the providers that lead the pack demonstrate deep, prebuilt integrations and strong business user tooling.”

-E-commerce partners, like Sana Commerce, that take this approach will play a role of particular importance moving forward, as currently 52% of B2B businesses feel that a lack of integration with existing and legacy technologies is the biggest challenge deterring them from being B2B digital leaders.
+E-commerce platforms that take this approach will become significantly more important moving forward, as 52% of B2B companies feel that a lack of integration with existing and legacy technologies is the biggest challenge deterring them from being B2B digital leaders.

 3. ERP e-commerce integration will be a key growth driver by 2024

-And it makes sense, of course, that systems integration with e-commerce, over time, will only become more critical as online sales drive larger shares of organizations’ overall revenue.
+Systems integration with e-commerce, over time, will become more critical as online sales drive larger shares of organizations’ overall revenue.

 Recent data from Gartner tells us that this certainly is the case: